 Is There a Shortage of HVAC Technicians?

-Qualified HVAC technicians are in high demand because of shrinking labor force within the industry.
-There are several reasons for this discrepancy, including an aging workforce and competition from other industries.
-Many younger people also pursue college degrees rather than a licensed trade like HVAC.
+Qualified HVAC technicians are in high demand because of an industry shortage of labor.
+There are several reasons for this discrepancy, such as more retirements and competition from other industries.
+Many younger people also pursue college degrees instead of a licensed trade like HVAC.

 Is HVAC a Hard Career?